light gray lines

 CategoryDescriptionImpact on cost

-Project complexityThe number of core features, complex business logic, additional security measures, and system integrations can increase development time and the total cost of the product.High
+Project complexityThe number of core features, complex business logic, additional security measures, and system integrations can increase development time and change the total cost of ownership framework.High

 Technology stackEvery technology choice adds to the bill, whether it’s paying for cloud servers, database systems, or third-party service licenses.Medium-High